 However, in the event that students believe they have been unfairly treated or have issues with the University that cannot be resolved by the methods outlined in the University’s publications, they have the right to contact our accreditation agency – (PDF), Department of Education Ombudsmen and/or various state and other governmental agencies.

 Bureau for Private Postsecondary Education

 As our primary offices are based in California, a student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education using the contact information below or by completing a complaint form, which can be obtained on the bureau’s internet web site (https://www.bppe.ca.gov/enforcement/complaint.shtml).

 West Sacramento, CA 95798-0818

 Phone: (916) 431-6959

 Main Fax: (916) 263-1897

-Below is a listing of state higher education regulatory information and complaint contact information for individual states if those states require such contact information be published.
+Students who live in a state other than California may also contact their State Consumer Protection Agency.
+Below is a listing of state higher education regulatory agencies and complaint contact information for individual states (if those states require such contact information be published).
 It should not be construed as a complete list of states/agencies regulating Fielding Graduate University.
 Through the relevant agencies or Attorneys General Offices, complaints can be accepted regardless of whether Fielding Graduate University is required to be registered in that jurisdiction.
 Fielding Graduate University has made a reasonable effort to ensure that this list is accurate.

 State Higher Education Regulatory Information